-If your pet lizard has lost its tail, you should soak it in warm water during the day and constantly clean it out.
-Betadine is also a good way to clean the wound of a lizard's lost tail.
-After one week of soaking the lizard, you may take the lizard out.
+If your pet lizard has lost its tail, you should soak its nub in warm water during the day and frequently clean it out.
+Betadine (an iodine-based antiseptic) is also a good way to clean the wound of a lizard's lost tail.
+After one week of soaking the nub, you may take the lizard out.
 At night, put triple antibiotic oil on the wound to ensure proper healing.

-If your lizard's stump begins to swell-up, you will need to take them to an experienced reptile veterinarian.
+If your lizard's stump begins to swell up, you will need to take it to an experienced reptile veterinarian.